Skip to main content

 1. Prepare a Template

-Create or select an existing data document template that matches the structure of the form you want to create.
+Create or select an existing record template that matches the structure of the form you want to create.

 The form will use this template as the layout for collecting user input.